bombsimon/wsl/CHECKS.md

 ## `select`

+Identifiers used in case arms of select statements are allowed to be cuddled.

 > Configurable via `allow-first-in-block` to allow cuddling if the variable is
 > used _first_ in the block (enabled by default).
 >